gautham-2803/gautham-2803.github.io/README.md

 <br/>

-## 🗒️ I'm currently researching...
+## I'm currently researching...

 <ul>
-    <li> Understanding the challenges faced by blind and low-vision people in collaborative exploration and building a prototype using ML to address it.
+    <li> Understanding the challenges faced by blind and low-vision people in collaborative exploration and building a prototype using ML to address them
         <ul>
             <li>Prototype is an Android application that is used for object detection using Yolov5.
 Currently, the app gives voice feedback on the labels.
 The code is <a href ="https://github.com/gautham-2803/Object-Detection">here</a>
             </li>
         </ul>
     </li>
-    <li>Exploring the challenges of social interactions between blind and low-vision Vision and sighted people and evaluating emotions to improve them.
+    <li>Exploring the challenges of social interactions between blind and low-vision Vision and sighted people, and evaluating emotions to improve them.
 Read the proposal at <a href ="https://github.com/gautham-2803/gautham-krishna-portfolio/files/13071856/Proposal_Social_interactions.pdf"> Proposal </a>
   </li>
 </ul>
 <br/>

-##  🧠 Prior Research
+## Prior Research
 <ul>
-  <li> An Arduino prototype (group project) to measure anxiety levels by leveraging sweat, temperature, heartbeat, and accelerometer sensors and sends an SOS alert.
+  <li> An Arduino prototype (group project) to measure anxiety levels by leveraging sweat, temperature, heartbeat, and accelerometer sensors, and sends an SOS alert.
 To know more, please read <b><a href="https://github.com/gautham-2803/gautham-krishna-portfolio/files/13095136/HCIN_722__Team_2.pdf">this</a></b></li>
   <li>
-    A group project to visualize the growth of electric fuel stations in the state of Washington using Tableau and to predict the shortest route from point A to B in the case of disasters using ArcGIS Pro.
+    A group project to visualize the growth of electric fuel stations in Washington using Tableau and to predict the shortest route from point A to B in the case of disasters using ArcGIS Pro.
     <ul>
       <li><a href="https://github.com/gautham-2803/gautham-krishna-portfolio/files/13096849/ISTE782_FinalProject_Team3.pdf">Report</a></li>
       <li><a href="https://github.com/gautham-2803/gautham-krishna-portfolio/files/13097221/ISTE782_FinalProject_Team3.zip">Tableau</a></li>